Floor plans of a building being assessed by a structural engineer. What is a Structural Engineer? Explained by SAM Conveyancing

 A structural engineer or structural surveyor specialises in the structural integrity of buildings, construction methods and building materials.
 Their knowledge is indispensable if you want to alter your property's structure.

 They can determine a building's strength, durability and safety, using specialist measurements.
-Most importantly, they can calculate if, and how, you can carry out a home improvement project, like building an extension or removing a chimney breast, where the integral strength of the property will be altered.
+They can identify and investigate problems like structural movement, and tell you what's required to fix it.
+They can calculate if, and how, you can carry out a home improvement project, like building an extension or removing a chimney breast, where the integral strength of the property will be altered.

 This knowledge can include the recommendation to use particular building materials and safety is always foremost in their calculations.
 They should all carry professional indemnity insurance to practise, but as this is (strangely) not a legal requirement, you should always check this before using one.